afengisme11/IAM-Reproduce/blog.md

         self.train()
 ```

 In this scenario, the robot needs to fetch the items that appear with probability 0.05 on the shelves at the edges of the 7x7 grid representing a warehouse.
-The robot receives a reward of +1 every time it collects an item, which will get canceled if they are not collected before 8 timesteps since they appear.
+The robot receives a reward of +1 every time it collects an item, which will get canceled if they are not collected before 8 time steps since they appear.
 In the experiments we have a prior knowledge on what variables should be memorized.
 So the d-sets are manually selected, and the RNN in IAM only receives the latter variables while the FNN processes the entire vector.

 Here the FNN and two small nets for the action and value generation are defined.
 The observations are a combination of the agent’s location (one-hot encoded vector) and the 24 item binary variables.
 The d-set containing the indexes of the observation vector is defined, and to do the extraction, a simple indexing can be performed by: